SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 ###[A] Spam
 Excessive promotion of a specific product/resource may be perceived by the community as **spam**.
 Take a look at the [help], specially [What kind of behavior is expected of users?](//$SITEURL$/help/behavior)'s last section: _Avoid overt self-promotion_.
 You might also be interested in [How do I advertise on $SITENAME$?](//$SITEURL$/help/advertising).

+###[A] Vandalise your post
+Do not vandalise your post.
+This may result in an [answer ban](http://$SITEURL$/help/answer-bans).
+By posting on the Stack Exchange network, you've granted a non-revocable right for SE to distribute that content (under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)).
+By SE policy, any vandalism will be reverted.
+If you would like to disassociate this post from your account, see [What is the proper route for a disassociation request?](https://meta.stackoverflow.com/q/323395)

+###[A] Profanity
+Do not use profanity gratuitously on the site.

+###[A] Sensitive information
+Please don't put sensitive information into public posts